pojntfx/bagop/README.md

 }
 ```

-We could now start to manually (cross-)compile by running `go build -o hello-world main.go` and setting `GOOS` or `GOARCH`, a process which can be simplified by using bagop.
+We could now start to manually (cross-)compile by running `go build -o hello-world main.go` and setting `GOOS` or `GOARCH`, or use simplified process with bagop.
 To build `hello-world` for all Go-supported platforms, simply run:

 ```shell
 $ bagop -b hello-world main.go